stereolabs/zed-hub-examples/samples/gnss_tracker_sample/README.md

 ### Maps

-The GPS data should be displayed on a map in the **Map page** on ZED Hub.
+The GNSS data should be displayed on a map in the **Map page** on ZED Hub.

 ### Parameters